syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

    ~~~
    {:.prettyprint }

-   > Note: In this example, “Sample” indicates the name of the project and “_OlapChartService_” indicates the name of the WCF service created.
+   N> In this example, “Sample” indicates the name of the project and “_OlapChartService_” indicates the name of the WCF service created.
 And x.x.x.x in the above code example refers to the current version of the Essential Studio running in your system.

    This getting started tutorial gives you an overview of OlapChart, its architecture, and process flow, how to configure and integrate with a VS application using a simple example.